windnode/WindNODE_ABW/docs/land_eligibility.rst

 Restriction areas
 ^^^^^^^^^^^^^^^^^

-The regulations in effect with regard to restrictive areas are taken from :cite:`ABW2018a`, :cite:`UBA2013`.
+Regulations and assumptions on the restriction areas are taken from :cite:`ABW2018a`, :cite:`UBA2013`, :cite:`BMVI2015` as well as the current legislation in force.
 The restriction areas include:

 :"Strict" restrictions: